 Our 30-Day Cleaning Checklist Will Have Your Home Sparkling in Just Minutes Each Day

 Cleaning your home is an inevitable duty, but it shouldn't be a tiresome chore.
-The key to achieving a clean home with less stress is working small tasks into your daily routine, and our 30-Day Cleaning Challenge is here to help you get started.
-We divided a whole-home cleaning routine into a month-long checklist of quick, doable tasks.
+The key to achieving a clean home with less stress is working small tasks into your daily routine, and our 30-Day Cleaning Checklist is here to help you get started.
+We divided a whole-home cleaning routine into a month-long schedule of quick, doable tasks.
 Our room-by-room challenge focuses on to-dos you can finish in 15 to 20 minutes, with a few that might take a little more time but can easily be tackled on a weekend.
 To follow along, download the free cleaning schedule (print it out and stick it on the fridge to help you keep track!) and refer to the instructions below for each day's task.

-Once you check off the day's to-do, reward yourself with something relaxing like a bubble bath or an episode of your favorite show.
+Once you check off the day's task, reward yourself with something relaxing like a bubble bath or an episode of your favorite show.
 Or make cleaning something to look forward to by listening to your favorite podcast or playlist while you work.
 You can even turn the cleaning challenge into a friendly game with friends or family to see how many of you can stick to the schedule and accomplish all 30 tasks.
 Be sure to share your checked-off challenges with us on Instagram so we can cheer you on.
 Now grab that cleaning caddy and get ready for a sparkling home!

 Week 1: Living Areas